Ty Majeski: NASCAR Craftsman Truck Series

 In 2021, Majeski joined ThorSport Racing and would return to the Truck Series at Charlotte and Nashville in the No. 66, a part-time fifth truck for them.
-Majeski returned to the ARCA Midwest Tour between the NASCAR races and won the 2021 championship with a second place finish at Oktoberfest.
-His fifth championship set a new series record.
-He then repeated his Myrtle Beach 400 win in Florence.

 Majeski drove the No. 66 full-time in 2022.
-He made the playoffs by staying consistent with seven top-fives and ten top-10 finishes.
+He made the playoffs by staying consistent with seven top-fives and ten top-ten finishes.
 During the playoffs, Majeski won at Bristol and Homestead to lock himself in the Championship 4.
-He finished 20th at Phoenix after a late spin, resulting in a fourth place finish in the standings.
+He finished 20th at Phoenix after a late spin, resulting in a fourth-place finish in the standings.